preames/public-notes/riscv/vector-idioms.rst

    vrgatherei16.vv vd, vd, vtmp

 `interleave(N)` is defined in an analogous manner, but with a corresponding larger number of input registers.

+NOTE: This is describing the standalone shuffle.
+If this operation is followed by a store, consider a segment store.

 Element Spread(N)
 +++++++++++++++++